garrandall/popular-music-data/tracks/anything-jaheim-next.md

   start_date: '2002-07-06'
 ---

-Yea ooh yea yea yea yea
+Yea oh yea yea yea yea

 You can have anything I got
 All of me right on the spot